Make a Wish Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Make a Wish is 77 minutes (1h 17m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Make a Wish (1937) is 77 minutes (1h 17m).
+Directed by Kurt Neumann, the film runs for 77 minutes in its complete theatrical version.

 Verdict Summary